Renovations and technology upgrades go hand in fist given how rapidly it changes.

 Federal government employees can only use wired Internet because of the strict security requirements for the content.
-Some business travelers desire flexibility of the wireless Internet, so they can use their laptop anywhere in the guestroom.
-Still other guests, especially younger ones, prefer to sit with their laptops in the public areas such as pools and bars.
-And of course the meeting and administrative spaces require wired and wireless Internet access, as well.
+Some business travelers desire the flexibility of the wireless Internet, so they can use their laptops anywhere in the guestroom.
+Still, other guests, especially younger ones, prefer to sit with their laptops in public areas such as pools and bars.
+And of course, the meeting and administrative spaces require wired and wireless Internet access, as well.

 Cell Phone Coverage

 Even if a hospitality facility is located in the heart of the large metropolitan area and enjoys good native coverage outside of the building, that is not a guarantee the in-building cell reception shall be good.
 Renovations and technology must be considered together to account for changes since the technology was last considered and designed.
 And the use of cell phones and the required bandwidth demand to accommodate the growth in usage requires that the technology be evaluated with every renovation.
 For example, using low e-glass technology severely diminishes signal strength inside the building.
 When that is the case, a Distributed Antenna System (DAS) may need to be employed.

 DAS systems typically consist of a donor antenna located outside of the building, a set of amplifiers and other head-end equipment, and send/receive antennae located throughout the property.
 While the capital expense of such a system may be as much as $0.80 to $1.80 per square foot for the covered area, return on investment may very well be high due to the higher demand for the guestrooms and conference areas.
 Some event organizers would only consider the premises for their event if DAS is employed as a way to verify cell phone reception for the event’s attendees.